homestar92/ring-lardner-transcriptions/The Spinning Wheel.md

 “You like me, don’t you?” she said. :

-“You know I do,”’ said Jess.
+“You know I do,” said Jess.

 “Well, then,” said the gal, “I know you'll keep picking them right.
 You see you can’t fool me.”